mue-li/Rt-to-RI/paper/paper.md

 *Rt-to-RI* was developed to offer an easily accessible and easy-to-use solution. *Rt-to-RI* closes the gap in the workflow between receiving the raw data from the measuring device and further processing the chromatograms in a programme of choice.
 The *Rt-to-RI* converter can be easily integrated into the workflow and reduces the workload when processing chromatogram data.

 # Authors’ Contribution
-L. Müller wrote the manuscript and developed the scientific core element of the programme.
-J.M.
-Zimmermann contributed technical advice and support on general programming.
-T.J.
-Simat provided the conceptualisation and contributed to the manuscript.
+L. Müller wrote the manuscript and developed the scientific core element of the programme. <br> J. M. Zimmermann contributed technical advice and support on general programming. <br> T. J. Simat provided the conceptualisation and contributed to the manuscript.

 # References